 The four concepts are different.
-The HEP is equal for all investors, but the REP, the EEP and the IEP are different for different investors.
-There is no an IEP for the market as a whole: different investors have different IEPs and use different REPs.
-A unique IEP requires assuming homogeneous expectations for the expected growth (g), but there several pairs (IEP, g) that satisfy current prices.
+HEP is equal for all investors, but REP, EEP and IEP are different for different investors.
+There is no single IEP for the market as a whole: different investors have different IEPs and use different REPs.
+A unique IEP requires the assumption of homogeneous expectations for expected growth (g), but there are several pairs (IEP, g) that satisfy current prices.

-We show that in the finance and valuation textbooks, there are authors that claim different identities among the four equity premiums defined above: some claim that HEP = EEP = REP; others claim that EEP is smaller than HEP; others claim that there is a unique IEP and that REP = IEP; others "have no official position"; others affirm "that no one knows what the REP is".
-We claim that "different investors have different REPs" and that "it is impossible to determine the REP for the market as a whole, because it does not exist".
+We have shown that, in finance and valuation textbooks, there are authors who claim different identities among the four equity premiums defined above: some claim that HEP = EEP = REP; others claim that EEP is smaller than HEP; others claim that there is a unique IEP and that REP = IEP; others "have no official position;" while others affirm "that no one knows what the REP is."
+We claim that "different investors have different REPs" and that "ti is impossible to determine the REP for the market as a whole, because it does not exist."